City-Wide Readings Of 'Built From The Fire' Connects Community To History Of Greenwood

 The Origins of Racial Violence, In Tulsa and Beyond / Chapters 1-8 on September 28, 2023, 6:30 p.m., at All Souls Unitarian Church

-The Lingering Legacies of Urban Renewal / Chapters 16-20 in February 2024, at OSU Tulsa
+The Lingering Legacies of Urban Renewal / Chapters 16-20 on February 1 2024, 7 p.m., at OSU Tulsa Auditorium

-Imaginings: The Future of Greenwood / Chapters 26-Epilogue in May 2024, at Rudisill Regional Library
+Imaginings: The Future of Greenwood / Chapters 26-Epilogue on May 30 2024, 6 p.m., at Rudisill Regional Library

 Article by Ashley Jones